wp-plugins/ank-google-map/readme.txt

 == Frequently Asked Questions ==

-=Why did u call it light weight ? =
+= Why did u call it light weight ? =
 Because it does not depend no jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
 It uses WP dash-icons in Plugin Options Page.